Charles Swagers

 Charles Swagers (1792-after 1849) was a French painter, primarily of historical subjects, active in the early 19th century.
 He studied under his father, Franz Swagers, a landscape and marine painter from Utrecht who had settled in Paris.
-Swagers is best known for the grisaille he exhibited at the Paris Salon in 1833 titled The Tomb of Maria Christina of Austria, by Antonio Canova.
+Swagers is best known for the grisaille he exhibited at the Paris Salon of 1833 titled The Tomb of Maria Christina of Austria, by Antonio Canova.
 A painting of St. Nicholas by Swagers is preserved in the church of Saint-Louis in Gien.
 In 1840 he was appointed professor of drawing and composition in Dieppe.

 His mother, Elisa, née Méri, was a miniature painter and the professor of drawing at Écouen.
-His sister, Caroline, also a student of their father's, practiced in Paris and was a frequent exhibitor at the Salon from 1831 onwards.
+His sister, Caroline, also a student of their father's, practiced in Paris and was a frequent exhibitor from the Salon of 1831 onwards.
 Charles Swagers' son, Édouard, was a painter and lithographer who also practiced in Paris.